First principle: Ionian school

 The earliest Pre-Socratic philosophers, the Ionian material monists, sought to explain all of nature (physis) in terms of one unifying arche.
+Among the material monists were the three Milesian philosophers: Thales, who believed that everything was composed of water; Anaximander, who believed it was apeiron; and Anaximenes, who believed it was air.
 This is considered as a permanent substance or either one or more which is conserved in the generation of rest of it.
 From this all things first come to be and into this they are resolved in a final state.
 This source of entity is always preserved.
+Although their theories were primitive, these philosophers were the first to give an explanation of the physical world without referencing the supernatural; this opened the way for much of modern science (and philosophy), which has the same goal of explaining the world without dependence on the supernatural.

-Thales of Miletus (7th to 6th century BC), the father of philosophy, claimed that the first principle of all things is water, and considered it as a substance that contains in it motion and change.
-His theory was supported by the observation of moisture throughout the world and coincided with his theory that the earth floated on water.
+Thales of Miletus (7th to 6th century BC), known as "the father of philosophy", claimed that the first principle of all things is water, and considered it as a substance that contains in it motion and change.
+His theory was supported by the observation of moisture throughout the world and coincided with his theory that the Earth floated on water.
 His ideas were influenced by the Near-Eastern mythological cosmogony and probably by the Homeric statement that the surrounding Oceanus (ocean) is the source of all springs and rivers.

 Anaximander argued that water could not be the arche, because it could not give rise to its opposite, fire.
 Anaximander claimed that none of the elements (earth, fire, air, water) could be arche for the same reason.
 Instead, he proposed the existence of the apeiron, an indefinite substance from which all things are born and to which all things will return.
-Apeiron (endless or boundless) is something completely indefinite; and, Anaximander was probably influenced by the original chaos of Hesiod (yawning abyss).
+Apeiron (endless or boundless) is something completely indefinite; and Anaximander was probably influenced by the original chaos of Hesiod (yawning abyss).